bedrock-foundation/bedrock/README.md

 const { transfer } = new Bedrock();
 ```
-Create a transfer link and get a referene to track the transaction later
+Create a transfer request link and get a referene to track the transaction later.
+In this example, we are transfering 1 USDC from the initiating wallet to the public key represents by the wallet parameter.
 ```.ts
 const [transferParams] = React.useState<TransferParams>({
   wallet: 'Exxuw5WdrazbVLDs2g2A5zg2fJ9cZjwRM6mZaGD8Mnsx',